 - Four or more windows.

-- A shape that’s less angular and more curved.
+- A silhouette that’s less angular and more curved.

-- Windows that can be stationary or operable, usually in any combination you’d choose.
+- Windows that can be fixed or operable, typically in any combination you’d choose.

 Can You Open Bay Windows or Bow Windows?

 A lot of times, venting windows on bay and bow models are casement windows.
 These hinged windows open outward.

 Casement windows are a good choice for energy efficiency.
 According the U.S. Department of Energy, casement windows leak less air than single-hung windows.